ospalh/3d-printing/ProScan Filmhalter/description_Minox.md

 ##How to print

-Use black to reduce stray light.
+I used black to reduce stray light, but other dark colours should be fine.
 PLA is fine, print settings aren’t too important.
 No falsework required.
 Warping might be a problem, so use a brim or raft if you have to.

 ## Post-printing